The number of trucks involved in fatal accidents has been increasing significantly in recent years, rising 42 percent between 2009 and 2017.

 Filing a claim following a truck accident requires filling out a lot of paperwork.
 If it isn't filled out properly or is filed late, it can negatively affect your ability to recover financial compensation.
 The attorney will do this all for you and write a demand letter outlining your settlement requests.
 This letter is incredibly important to the case, so it must be written in clear, specific language with direct demands, so that it is taken seriously.
 When an attorney writes the letter, it also gives it more weight as the other party will understand there is a possibility of legal action.

 Your lawyer will examine medical records, police reports, and other documents related to the accident.
+If the incident happens in FL, you can easily access the FLHSMV crash report online after it has been filed.
+However, reading these reports can be challenging.
+A lawyer will know how to read a Florida traffic crash report effectively and will be able to gather valuable information from it.
 If there are witnesses, the lawyer will also conduct interviews with them.
 Access to evidence that hasn't been gathered like "black box" data in the truck involved will also be sought out, all of which can help your case.
 Proving fault is key to receiving compensation, which is much easier for an experienced attorney than it would be for someone who is not familiar with the process.

 There will also be an investigation of the trucking company to look for evidence of negligence, such as failing to keep the truck properly maintained, which occurs frequently when a truck is involved in an accident.